Global19-atlassian-net/BindingCalculator/README.md

 ---------------------
 The recommended web browsers to use with the Binding Calculator are the Firefox and Chrome browsers.
-The Safari browser, including mobile Safari, will also function although we have not tested it extensively.
+The Safari browser, including mobile Safari, will likely also function although we have not tested it.

 Opening Calculator.html in Chrome and Safari will always show the list of old calculations.
 Opening a new version of Calculator.html